 Military & veterans

-Students who are currently or have formerly been enrolled in the U.S. military are welcome to work directly with our office and to schedule 30-minute appointments.
+Students who currently serve or have served in the U.S. military are welcome to work directly with our office and to schedule 30-minute appointments.
 If you are a veteran and just need to obtain a signature on your quarterly schedule for the purposes of receiving VA benefits, an appointment may not be necessary; you can stop by our office during regular office hours and an adviser will be able to assist you on a drop-in basis.

 If you have not yet declared a major, or have declared a major in the College of Arts & Sciences, and have been dropped for low scholarship, you will need to work with an adviser who will help you file a petition for reinstatement.
 EOP, SSS, and CAMP-affiliated students should meet with an OMA&D adviser.
 For majors outside the College of Arts & Science, please check with the departmental adviser.